Children’s day cases

 My day case operation – an easy read

-The leaflet is designed to assist with the preparation and management of children attending for day surgery who have learning disabilities or language and communication difficulty.
+The leaflet is designed to assist with the preparation and management of children attending for day surgery who have learning disabilities or language and communication difficulties:

-This leaflet was originally prepared by individual anaesthetists at Sheffield Children’s NHS Foundation Trust for the use of patients in their own hospital.
+This easy-read leaflet was originally prepared by individual anaesthetists at Sheffield Children’s NHS Foundation Trust for the use of patients in their own hospital.
 Torbay has not been directly involved in its production.
-However, it has been recognised by the College as useful for wider distribution.
+However, it has been recognised by the Royal College of Anaesthetists as useful for wider distribution.

 Videos to share with your child